Constant Wauters: Life

 Constant Joseph Antoine Wauters was born on 25 April 1889.

 He entered the colonial service on 29 September 1910.

 In 1927 Wauters was urban commissioner of Léopoldville.

 He was concerned that the slum-like Cité Indigène was too close to the European town, and potentially a source of disease.

-He proposed four related policies for African townships: they should be separated from the European quarters by a "neutral zone"; sanitation should be provided for; they should be compact rather than fragmented; they should adhere to standard construction approaches.
+He proposed four related policies for African townships: they should be separated from the European quarters by a "neutral zone"; sanitation should be provided for; they should be compact rather than fragmented; and they should adhere to standard construction approaches.

 Wauters favored having all the houses built by one firm rather than leaving it up to the residents, but did not want the government directly involved in construction of housing.

 Wauters was named Commissaire général assistant to the governor of the province of Congo-Kasaï on 1 April 1930.

 On 4 June 1931 Wauters temporarily assumed the role of governor of Congo-Kasai in place of Joseph Beernaert, who was temporarily replacing Governor General Auguste Tilkens.

 Due to disturbances among the African population, Wauters asked for reinforcements and changed the stature of the Kikwit and Kandale territories from Occupation to Police Operation.

 Wauters was active in directing the forces of Congo-Kasaï as the revolt of the Pende people progressed.

-Order hed been restored by September 1931.
+Order had been restored by September 1931.

 The administrative reform of 1933 rearranged the four original provinces into six new provinces, created a single deputy governor general, and removed this title from the heads of the provinces, who were now called provincial commissioners.